Supermassive Games

 Supermassive Games Limited is a British video game developer based in Guildford, Surrey.
-The studio is best known for developing horror games such as Until Dawn for Sony Interactive Entertainment, The Dark Pictures Anthology for Bandai Namco Entertainment, The Quarry for 2K Games, and The Casting of Frank Stone for Behaviour Interactive.
+The studio is known for developing horror games such as Until Dawn for Sony Interactive Entertainment, The Dark Pictures Anthology for Bandai Namco Entertainment, The Quarry for 2K Games, and The Casting of Frank Stone for Behaviour Interactive.

 History

 Supermassive Games was founded in 2008 by Pete Samuels, who had previously worked at Psygnosis and Electronic Arts.
-The company signed a contract to serve as Sony's second-party developer.
+The company signed a contract to serve as a second-party developer for Sony.
 The studio first worked on downloadable content for Media Molecule's LittleBigPlanet, and games utilizing the PlayStation Move motion controller including Sackboy's Prehistoric Moves and Start the Party!.
 The strategy was a success initially, as the studio posted full-year sales of £5.7 million in 2011.
 In 2012, the studio partnered with BBC and released Doctor Who: The Eternity Clock.
 It was intended to be the first game of a trilogy, but the game was poorly received.
 BBC then announced the decision to cancel all other games in the trilogy in the following year.
 Another partnership game with BBC, Wonderbook: Walking with Dinosaurs, was released in 2013.

 The studio's breakout title, Until Dawn, was also initially envisioned as a PlayStation Move title, though all motion controls were dropped when it was retooled into a PlayStation 4 game.
-Until Dawn was a survival horror interactive movie inspired by slasher films, and it became an unexpected success for Sony when it was released in 2015.
-With the success of Until Dawn, the studio continued to expand the Until Dawn universe, releasing spin-off titles including Until Dawn: Rush of Blood and The Inpatient for PlayStation VR, Sony's virtual reality headset.
-The studio also released the critically panned Bravo Team for PSVR.
+Until Dawn is a survival horror interactive movie inspired by slasher films, and it became an unexpected success for Sony when it was released in 2015.
+With the success of Until Dawn, the studio continued to expand the Until Dawn universe, releasing spin-off titles including Until Dawn: Rush of Blood and The Inpatient for PlayStation VR (PS VR), Sony's virtual reality headset.
+The studio also released the critically panned Bravo Team for PS VR.
 Supermassive initially wanted it to be "the game which defines shooters on VR", but it faced various development challenges throughout its development cycle.